Infinite-Horizon Reach-Avoid Zero-Sum Games via Deep Reinforcement Learning: Abstract

 \section{Abstract}

 In this paper, we consider the \emph{infinite-horizon reach-avoid zero-sum game} problem, where the goal is to find a set in the state space, referred to as the \emph{reach-avoid set}, such that the system starting at a state therein could be controlled to reach a given target set without violating constraints under the worst-case disturbance.
-We address this problem by designing a new value function with a contracting Bellman backup, where the super-zero level set, i.e., the set of states where the value function is evaluated to be non-negative, recovers the reach-avoid set.
+We address this problem by designing a new Lipschitz continuous value function with a contracting Bellman backup, where the super-zero level set recovers the reach-avoid set.
 Building upon this, we prove that the proposed method can be adapted to compute the \emph{viability kernel}, or the set of states which could be controlled to satisfy given constraints, and the \emph{backward reachable set}, or the set of states that could be driven towards a given target set.
 Finally, we propose to alleviate the curse of dimensionality issue in high-dimensional problems by extending \emph{Conservative Q-Learning}, a deep reinforcement learning technique, to learn a value function such that the super-zero level set of the learned value function serves as a (conservative) approximation to the reach-avoid set.
-Our theoretical and empirical results suggest that the proposed method could learn reliably the reach-avoid set and the optimal control policy even with neural network approximation.